docker/docs/adminguide.md

 faster, more efficient resource utilization.
 * `postgres`: A database service used to host authentication (LDAP) data and other datasets as needed by Docker Trusted Registry.

-## Docker Trusted Registry system management
+## Trusted Registry system management

 The `docker/trusted-registry` image is used to control the Trusted Registry system.
 This image uses the Docker socket to orchestrate the multiple services that comprise the Trusted Registry.
+The bash script needs access to run `docker` commands, so if you are not in the `docker` group, then you will need super user (sudo) access.

      $ sudo bash -c "$(sudo docker run docker/trusted-registry [COMMAND])"

 Supported commands are: `install`, `start`, `stop`, `restart`, `pull`, `info`, `export-settings`, `diagnostics`, `status`, `upgrade`.

-> **Note**: `sudo` is needed for `docker/trusted-registry` commands to
-> ensure that the Bash script is run with full access to the Docker host.

 ### `install`